 Lesson One: The Fruit of Piper

-Green pepper, red pepper, black pepper and white pepper are ALL THE SAME.
+Green, red, black and white pepper are ALL THE SAME.
 Shocking isn’t it.

 You’ve been eating it for years and you never even knew.
 Who knew?